Mjz86/C_colon/mcc.md

-* note: throwing a trivially relocatable throw-value via a special hand crafted functional supporting context-types can still allow the throw expression to be `purely_functional` if the function is not `represent_cxx`, this is because throw is not unwind based and doesn't use globals at all, and can be used without any side effects nor pointer usage, if an exception is not possible, then use noexcept to complete the purity qualifications.
+* note: throwing a trivially relocatable throw-value via a special hand crafted functional supporting context-types can still allow the throw expression to be `purely_functional` if the function is not `represent_cxx`, this is because throw is not unwind based and does not use globals at all, and can be used without any side effects nor pointer usage, if an exception is not possible, then use noexcept to complete the purity qualifications.